Sch3lp/accountability-slides/slides/story.md

 But he just attached the air hose somewhere underwater, outside of the ship.

-Notes:

-They had to report a successful operation to the President,

-so they staged it.
+They had to report a successful operation to the President, so they staged it.

 The remaining part of the ferry sank as they pumped air into the sea.